arsen-kazydub/projects/README.md

 # projects
-A collection of front-end and full-stack solutions personally developed for various clients, currently running on their production websites.
+A collection of front-end solutions personally developed for various clients, actively maintained as a reusable library.
+With every new client implementation, these solutions continuously evolve, remaining up-to-date and serving production websites.